 by Paul Peachey

-A ship’s officer has been fined and threatened with deportation from Norway after flying a drone over a commercial port where the vessel was berthed, insurance provider Gard said.
+A ship’s officer has been fined and threatened with deportation from Norway after flying a drone over a commercial port where the vessel was berthed, insurer Gard says.

-The arrest of the European national was the latest in a number of detentions in Norway for drone-related activities during the period of heightened tensions with Russia.
+The arrest of the European national was the latest in a number of detentions in Norway for drone-related activities during a period of heightened tensions with Russia.

 Read the full article here